 2 to 4 ounces

 6 to 8 times

 5 to 6 ounces

 5 to 6 times

 3 to 5 months

 6 to 7 ounces

-Breastfeeding mothers often wonder how they know their baby is getting enough.
+Breastfeeding parents often wonder how they know their baby is getting enough.
 What goes in must come out, so counting wet diapers is a good way to know your baby is getting plenty.
 In the first few days of life, your baby should have at least 5 wet diapers daily.
-If you notice your baby having fewer wet diapers, you should contact your baby's healthcare provider or lactation consultant for help right away.
+If you notice your baby having fewer wet diapers, contact your baby's healthcare provider or lactation consultant for help right away.

 When starting solid foods, give your baby 1 new food at a time.
 Don’t use mixtures like cereal and fruit or meat dinners.
 Give the new food for 2 to 3 days before adding another new food.
 This way you can tell what foods your baby may be allergic to or can't handle.

 Start with small amounts of new solid foods.
 Try a teaspoon at first and slowly increase to a tablespoon.